astrimbu/research/content/React.md

 title: React
 ---

-Documenting the steps I take from scratch to a React App deployed on GitHub pages.
+React is a user interface library

-Make a fresh project with Vite's React template
+Deploying a React project (with Vite and GitHub)

 1. cd new-project
 2. npm create vite@latest . -- -- template react